monojit18/ContainerApps/README.md

         - This function will be triggerred by a http Post call

-        - This is going to invoke Loigic App internally
+        - This is going to invoke Logic App internally

         - Return the response back to the caller

-        - Before we Deploy the function ap, let us look at its code
+        - Before we Deploy the function app, let us look at its code

           ```c#
           using System;